markj0hnst0n/LeMunch/README.md

 I used the coolors site to generate a colour scheme based on a dark purple the base colour.
 I liked that the deep colour matched the colour of an aubergine as it's a favourite vegetable of my wife and I.  Purple is also our daughter's favourite colour so it made sense to use it as a starting point.

-Some of the colours do not match these shades exactly but this palette served as the inspiration and the pink background, match these hex numbers exactly.
-The green I used for text was a lot darker as it was better for reading text for visually impaired users

-#3E796A

-The
+The green I used for text is dark to make it more readable against the pink background for visually impaired users.

 [Coolors](https://coolors.co/)